Clerk of the Board

 As structured, the Clerk provides checks and balances in County Government and presides as the County's public trustee.

-In his capacity as ex-officio to the Board, the Clerk exercises authority over the Clerk of the Board of County Commissioners, the County Recorder, the Value Adjustment Board, the Marriage License Bureau, Code Enforcement, Parking Violations, Central Depository, and Records Management.
+In his capacity as ex-officio to the Board, the Clerk exercises authority over the Clerk of the Board of County Commissioners, the County Recorder, the Value Adjustment Board, the Marriage License Bureau, Code Enforcement, Parking Violations, and Records Management.

 - All individuals, firms or corporations employed or retained by a principal to influence legislation or Board decisions or actions must register with the Clerk of the Board (See Lobbyist Registration).